-• General: The solid waste facility is a 2,600 square foot office building including several small private offices, open lobby, and employee locker rooms.
-This facility is the central hub for the solid waste division workers coming and going throughout the day making trips from residential neighborhoods to the waste dump.

-• Building Envelope: The facility has a brick finish with an asphalt shingle roof.
-Visible moisture between window panes are an indicator of window failure.

-• Lighting Systems: The lighting throughout the facility is primarily standard-efficiency T8 fluorescent fixtures with solid state ballasts.
-These lamps are rated at 32 watts.
+- General: The solid waste facility is a 2,600 square foot office building including several small private offices, open lobby, and employee locker rooms.
+This facility is the central hub for the solid waste division workers coming and going throughout the day making trips from residential neighborhoods to the waste dump. - Building Envelope: The facility has a brick finish with an asphalt shingle roof.
+Visible moisture between window panes are an indicator of window failure. - Lighting Systems: The lighting throughout the facility is primarily standard-efficiency T8 fluorescent fixtures with solid state ballasts.
+These lamps are rated at 32-watts.
 Fluorescent technology provides poor visibility compared to more modern lighting solutions and use significantly more energy to produce the same amount of light output.

-• HVAC Systems: The current HVAC for the facility consists of a single-zone packaged air handler located to the South of the facility.
+A 12-watt LED will provide the same amount of light as a 32-watt fluorescent lamp, resulting in an energy savings of over 60%. - HVAC Systems: The current HVAC for the facility consists of a single-zone packaged air handler located to the South of the facility.
 This packaged unit was relocated from a nearby fire station and has reached the end of its service life.
 The unit is ducted into the facility and provides gas heating and dx cooling for the spaces.
-With an uncertain future for the facility moving forward, a simple unit replacement will ensure proper heating and cooling for the facility regardless of the function.

-• Energy Management Systems: The current packaged unit is controlled by a traditional thermostat.
+With an uncertain future for the facility moving forward, a simple unit replacement will ensure proper heating and cooling for the facility regardless of the function. - Energy Management Systems: The current packaged unit is controlled by a traditional thermostat. - Operating Hours: 6 am to 5 pm Monday through Friday.

-Susan A

-Solid Waste HVAC Unit